IDEA4RC/v6-idea4rc-installation-scripts/README.md

 <img src="https://github.com/IKNL/guidelines/blob/master/resources/logos/iknl_nl.png?raw=true" width=200 align="right">

-# vantage6 BLUEBERRY Installation Scripts
+# vantage6 IDEA4RC Installation Scripts

-This repository contains convenience scripts for installing vantage6 nodes at data stations participating in the BLUEBERRY project.
+This repository contains convenience scripts for installing vantage6 nodes at data stations participating in the IDEA4RC project.

 ## Getting Started
 These instructions will get you a running vantage6 node that is connected to the